fbmas/example/README.md

 # example
-This is and example repository
+This is an example repository